veldhub/veld_code__xmlanntools/examples/README.md

 xml2standoff -t p,head,quote,l -e teiHeader,front,foreign TEI_example1.xml
 ```

-We get the extracted plain text file `TEI_example.txt` and a separate standoff description of the original XML markup in the file `TEI_example.json`.
+We get the extracted plain text file `TEI_example.txt` and a separate standoff description of the original XML mark-up in the file `TEI_example.json`.
 We can now pass the former file (option `-f`) to the tagger, e.g. to the UD Pipe using an appropriate language model (option `-m`), and send the resulting output to the file `TEI_example.conllu`:

 ```
 tag_ud -f TEI_example1.txt -m english-ewt-ud-2.15-241121 >TEI_example1.conllu
 ```

-Now, we can convert the resulting analysis from `TEI_example1.conllu` into another standoff XML-type markup by matching it to the original `TEI_example1.txt`.
+Now, we can convert the resulting analysis from `TEI_example1.conllu` into another standoff XML-type mark-up by matching it to the original `TEI_example1.txt`.
 This can be done by the script `ann2standoff` using its CoNLL-U parser, i.e. the profile `conllu` (option `-p`):

 ```
 ann2standoff -p conllu TEI_example1.conllu